Maxis Communications

-Maxis Berhad (doing business as Maxis, formerly known as Maxis Communications) is a communications service provider in Malaysia.
+Maxis Berhad (business as Maxis, and stylized in lowercase title), is a communications service provider in Malaysia.
 It is one of the oldest and largest telecommunications companies in the country.
 Headquartered in Kuala Lumpur, Malaysia, it provides a variety of communication products, applications and value added services for consumers, large enterprises as well as small & medium business owners.
 Maxis uses the dialing prefixes of "011 12000000 through 12499999", "012", "014-2", and "017".
 The majority of the company's stake is owned by Malaysian billionaire, Ananda Krishnan.
 Its coverage is from Arau (Perlis) to Long Pasia (Sabah).